 This is Japan's oldest kabuki playhouse, though it had a lengthy stint as a cinema before falling out of use.
 Nowadays it has sporadic shows, but can be visited daily.
-The restorations are superb; wander backstage and see the revolving-stage mechanism, basement trapdoors a…
+The restorations are superb; wander backstage a…

 This sake museum, located along the main approach to the shrine, is in the old premises of a brewery that has owned the building since 1789.
 There's an English leaflet explaining the sake-making process, but sadly, …